Bliss (The Penguin): Plot

 In a flashback, Victor drops off tools at his family's apartment, before leaving to meet up with friends, despite his father's disapproval for one of Victor's friend's cousin being a known drug dealer.
 While hanging out with his girlfriend Graciela on a rooftop, Victor witnesses multiple explosions across Gotham City, destroying the seawall.
 (Note: As depicted in The Batman.)
 In the distance, Victor sees the flood hitting his house, killing his family.

 In present day, Sofia introduces Oz to her drug operation, a new product that was used on her and the other inmates at Arkham Asylum, with Oz naming it "Bliss."
 To build a new operation base, Oz gets them to meet with Link Tsai, a Triad member.
 Meanwhile, Victor is visited by Graciela and learns she's leaving for California to start over.
 Victor reveals he is working for Oz and Graciela urges him to leave with her.
 Tempted, he gives her a share of his $1000 stipend and tells her to buy bus tickets for the both of them.

 Meanwhile, in the Chinatown district, Link begrudges Oz over an unpaid debt, and will only accept to arrange a meeting with Triad's leader Feng Zhao if they get Johnny Viti's support.
-As he awaits for Oz and Sofia outside, Victor is approached by a police officer, but he swiftly smoothes things over by letting the officer "confiscate" the remaining money that Oz gave him, something Oz congratulates him over later.
+As he awaits for Oz and Sofia outside, Victor is approached by a police officer, but he swiftly smooths things over by letting the officer "confiscate" the remaining money that Oz gave him, something Oz congratulates him over later.